 The BBFC commented:

-Cut in 2006 with the following BBFC comment: The cuts were Compulsory.
-Compulsory cuts were required to remove a sequence of orchestrated dog fighting, for which reasonable assurances could not be given
+Compulsory cuts were required to remove a sequence of orchestrated dog fighting, for which reasonable assurances could not be given.

 UK: Passed PG for mild language and sex references after BBFC cuts waived for:

 This version was not released due to the distributors adding closed caption subtitles, and for technical reasons dropped the submission in favour of working with the existing cut version, The uncut version was dropped before it was formally